 Mercury Thermometer Reduction Initiative

 In an attempt to reduce the number of mercury thermometers in circulation around the UGA campus, the Office of Research Safety has started an initiative to encourage laboratories to remove them from their research spaces and if necessary, replace them with alcohol-filled thermometers.
 Laboratories wishing to keep their mercury thermometers will be required to purchase a mercury spill kit.
-Learn more in the Mercury Reduction SOP.
+Learn more in the Mercury Thermometer Reduction section of the Chemical and Laboratory Safety Manual.

 - Request Signs & Stickers